light88/resin/DocumentTable.md

 A value block is a byte array prepended with a size byte array.
 The max size of a value byte array is sizeof(int).

-The name (key) of each column is a variable length byte array with a max size of sizeof(int).
+The name (key) of each column is a variable length byte array that can be at most 2.1M bytes long (i.e. sizeof(int)).

 A document table can contain a maximum of 32767 distinctly named columns (i.e. sizeof(short)) and a maximum of 2.147483647 x 10^9 rows (i.e. sizeof(int)).